 - You don’t want to fail yourself.
 This is your dream, right?
 You are gifted with words, time, and desire–everything you need–to fulfill it.
 Your dream book is within your grasp.
 In fact, it is just waiting for you.
 Of course, there will be hurdles, lots of delays, and so much doubt that you just want to scratch it all out.
 But you will keep on, for your dream will always be bigger than yourself.

 - You need to accomplish its purpose.
 There’s a reason that this book idea came to you.
-Jason Silva, a poetic philosopher, said, “the artist is a conduit for an expression that resonates with something that is greater than him or herself.”
+Jason Silva, a poetic philosopher, said, “The artist is a conduit for an expression that resonates with something that is greater than him or herself.”
 Your words are not entirely from you, but from a Greater Force that tells you the world needs this.
 You are privileged to be chosen by it, and you have the responsibility to see it through until it accomplishes its purpose.

 - You need to do it for your peace of mind.
 An unfinished book is an unfinished business.
 Sure, you can just shelve it, throw it, or let it slip into that obliterated place.
 You can forget that the idea once thrilled your mind, that you once poured your time and efforts into it, that you once dreamed of seeing its spine in a bookstore.
 But this unfinished book will always be part of you.
 It will always hold that portion that’ll complete your peace of mind.
 It will forever remind you of its possibility.

 Tenacity is a choice, writer.
 Surely, you can write until finished.
 No doubt about that.
 It’s time to leave the throng of 65%.
-You deserve to be in the 18% or 8%–and who knows, you might belong to the 6%.
+You deserve to be in the 18% or 8%–and who knows, you might belong in the 6%.

 Listen to “Write Until Finished” on your podcast app.